Paid sick leave laws reduce the spread of contagious illnesses, increase employment and income stability, and save cities money in health care costs.

 Curbing tobacco use among young adults has been shown to decrease the number of people who start—and continue—smoking.

-Austin receives no medal in Tobacco 21.
+Milwaukee receives no medal in Tobacco 21.

 Comprehensive smoke-free air laws protect non-smokers from secondhand smoke and reduce smokers’ consumption of tobacco—the leading cause of preventable death in the US.

-Austin receives a silver in clean indoor air.
+Milwaukee receives a silver in clean indoor air.

 Policies requiring food establishments to publicly post safety inspection “grades” empower consumers, reduce foodborne illness rates and cut down on health care costs.

-Austin receives no medal in restaurant inspection ratings.
+Milwaukee receives no medal in restaurant inspection ratings.

 Policies that make sure healthy food options are available on public property aid city residents in making smart decisions that will help them achieve and maintain a healthy weight.

-Austin receives no medal in healthy food procurement.
+Milwaukee receives no medal in healthy food procurement.